certified translations for uscis

 • Formatting the translation clearly

-• Including the required certification statement
+• Including the certification statement

 • Delivering a file that’s ready to submit